gchure/phd/src/chapter_02/section_05_results.md

 @Eq:induction_bohr_definition. using $n=2$, $\Delta\varepsilon_{AI}=4.5~k_BT$,
 $K_A=139, \mu\text{M}$, $K_I=0.53 \mu\text{M}$, and the strain-specific $R$ and
 $\Delta\varepsilon_{RA}$.
-All data points represent the mean, and error bars arethe standard error of the mean for eight or more replicates.The [Python code (`ch2_fig8.py`)](https://github.com/gchure/phd/blob/master/src/chapter_02/code/ch2_fig8.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch2_fig8){#fig:induction_collapse short-caption="Collapse of
+All data points represent the mean, and error bars are the standard error of the mean for eight or more replicates.
+The [Python code (`ch2_fig8.py`)](https://github.com/gchure/phd/blob/master/src/chapter_02/code/ch2_fig8.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch2_fig8){#fig:induction_collapse short-caption="Collapse of